ib-hussain/Network-Emulator/README.md

 - The full network is defined in `network.csv` as a weighted adjacency matrix.
 - Each machine is connected to a single router.
-- Routers are connected to each other with weighted edges.
+- Routers are connected with weighted edges.
 - Uses **Dijkstra’s algorithm** to generate routing tables from each router to every destination.

 ### Sample Matrix Format (`network.csv`)